haquema/makers-javascript-fndamentals/contents/7-smart-fridge.md

 ```

 The following requirement is:
- * There should be a way to list food items under 100 calories.
+ * There should be a method to list food items under 100 calories.
+ * There should be a method returning the list of all food items, sorted by the amount of calories (from low to high).

-1. Add a test that verifies this requirement inside.
+1. Add tests that verifies those new requirements.
-2. Modify the `Fridge` class to reflect this.
+2. Modify the `Fridge` class to implement them.
 Hint: remember how you've previously *filtered* items from an array.
+Sorting the array might need a bit of research on your side!

 <details><summary>Reveal walkthrough steps</summary>
 <p>